-As you may already know, I wasn’t the biggest fan of the 1974 Longest Yard.
+As you may already know, I wasn’t the biggest fan of the original version of The Longest Yard.
 Despite some genuinely funny moments, it was shallow, tedious, and overlong, so I gave it a 5/10.
 After watching the Adam Sandler (yes, the Big Daddy Sandler, not the Uncut Gems Sandler) remake*, however, I’m actually tempted to give the original another watch.
 No, seriously.

 The original Longest Yard’s story was a formulaic tale of an ex-quarterback who forms a football team while incarcerated, leading to him playing against the guards’ own team.
 The remake doesn’t change any of that, of course—just makes it even more stupid and uninspired.